ekamid/goodreads-scraper-api/README.md

 Since Goodreads shut down their API, one overwhelmed developer (hi 👋) decided to make a new way to fetch book data — by scraping it.

 **Developer**: [Ebrahim Khalil](https://github.com/ekamid) (professional overthinker and sometimes pretends to be a book nerd)

+## 👥 Who Made This?

+The Goodreads Scraper API was built during a caffeine-fueled coding sprint as part of the R&D project [Nearby Bookish](https://bookishnearby.com); a platform that connects local readers to share books, engage in discussions, and foster a sense of community around reading.
+Since Goodreads shut down their API, one overwhelmed developer (hi 👋) decided to make a new way to fetch book data — by scraping it.

+**Developer**: [Ebrahim Khalil](https://github.com/ekamid) (professional overthinker and sometimes pretends to be a book nerd)

+## Why We Made This?

+When Goodreads deprecated their public API in 2020, many book-related applications and services were left without a reliable source of book data.
+Although [Nearby Bookish](https://bookishnearby.com)didn't exist back then, while building it, we recognized the gap and the ongoing need for reliable book information.
+This API was created to fill that gap and to provide developers with easy access to the rich book data still available on Goodreads.

+**Why another scraper?** Because most existing ones are either outdated, fragile after Goodreads' redesign, or only cover basic data.
+We built ours to be more reliable, more complete, and easier for developers to integrate and scale with.

 ## 🙏 Credits